Rickus316/CI-Project-1-The-Man-Cave/README.md

 ![Screenshot 2025-01-17 104344](https://github.com/user-attachments/assets/afe4f62d-6fe5-4571-8117-be5b9d25294c)

 Potential Images (I did consider using AI for these but I didn't like the idea in the end).
 Also, because I had to scale back my ideas (Oops!)
-I wasn't able to incorporate all these images BUT I will as I continue to work on this webpage myself.
+I wasn't able to incorporate all these images BUT I will if I continue to work on this webpage myself.

 ![Screenshot 2025-01-17 104527](https://github.com/user-attachments/assets/4790dbd0-e0dd-40a7-815a-0349efdc17dc)